-In the 1940s, Onsager~\cite{onsager1949effects} predicted that sufficiently long rod-like particles exhibit a first-order phase transition from an isotropic phase, lacking both positional and orientational order, to a nematic phase, which exhibits long-range orientational order but no positional order.
-In the bulk nematic phase, the long axes of the particles spontaneously align along a common direction described by the nematic director $\mathbf{\hat{n}}$.
-When nematic materials are confined, such as twisted nematic display cells~\cite{castellano2005liquid}, physical boundaries disrupt the uniform nematic field, inducing elastic deformations of the director and increasing the free energy.
-Depending on the confinement geometry and the alignment of particles at the boundaries (anchoring), this frustration in $\mathbf{\hat{n}}(\mathbf{r})$ can lead to the spontaneous formation and stabilization of topological defects (TDs)~\cite{Mermin1979}.
+In the 1940s, Onsager~\cite{onsager1949effects} predicted that sufficiently long rod-like particles exhibit a first-order phase transition from an isotropic phase, without positional and orientational order, to a nematic phase, with long-range orientational order but no positional order.
+In the bulk nematic phase, the long axes of the particles align along a common direction.
+When confined, as in twisted nematic display cells~\cite{castellano2005liquid}, boundaries disrupt the uniform nematic field, inducing elastic deformations of the director and increasing the free energy.
+Depending on the confinement geometry and the alignment of particles at the boundaries (anchoring), this frustration in the nematic field can lead to the spontaneous formation and stabilization of topological defects (TDs)~\cite{Mermin1979}.
 Formally, a TD corresponds to a configuration of the nematic field that cannot be continuously transformed into a uniform state.
 These defects may appear as points (hedgehogs), lines (disclinations), or walls (domain boundaries)~\cite{Alexander2012}.
 In 2D space, TDs reduce to point-like singularities where the orientation of the nematic director becomes ill-defined~\cite{Harth2020}.
 TDs are characterized by their topological charge $q$, which quantifies how the nematic director rotates around a closed loop encircling the defect~\cite{Kleman2003}.
 This charge determines the nature and stability of the defect, with different defect types corresponding to different values of $q$.
-Although TDs in 2D nematics are conventionally regarded as ``points'' interacting via elastic forces formally analogous to the Coulomb force in electrostatics~\cite{de1993physics}, recent evidence indicates that they also possess intrinsic orientational properties that strongly influence their energetics and motion~\cite{vromans2016orientational,tang2017orientation}.
+Although TDs in 2D nematics are conventionally regarded as ``points'' interacting via elastic forces akin to the Coulomb force in electrostatics~\cite{Gennes1993}, recent evidence shows they also have intrinsic orientational properties that strongly influence their energetics and motion~\cite{vromans2016orientational,tang2017orientation}.
 One effective way to control the type and distribution of TDs is by manipulating the anchoring conditions of the liquid crystal under confinement~\cite{lavrentovich2003defects,shojaei2006role}.
-By adjusting the boundary conditions, such as \emph{planar} anchoring, where the director aligns tangent to the surface, or \emph{homeotropic} anchoring, where it aligns perpendicular, it is possible to dictate the symmetry, arrangement, and stability of defects.
-This approach provides a versatile method for tailoring defect configurations, which is particularly valuable in applications such as photonic devices, where defect manipulation can control light propagation and enhance optical focusing~\cite{Hernandez2012}.
+Adjusting the boundary conditions, such as \emph{planar} anchoring, where the director aligns tangent to the surface, or \emph{homeotropic} anchoring, where it aligns perpendicular, allows control over the symmetry, arrangement, and stability of TDs.
+This approach provides a versatile method for tailoring defect configurations, crucial in applications like photonic devices, where defect manipulation can control light propagation and enhance optical focusing~\cite{Hernandez2012}.
 In materials design, engineered defect patterns can be leveraged to fine-tune mechanical or optical properties~\cite{Lu2013,Khoo1993}.
-Furthermore, in active matter systems, dynamic manipulation of defects can direct the collective behavior of self-organizing particles, enabling more predictable and controllable motion~\cite{Musevic2006}.
+Additionally, in active matter systems, dynamic manipulation of defects can direct the collective behavior of self-organizing particles, enabling more predictable and controllable motion~\cite{Musevic2006}.